 As provided by Act 678, there is no tuition charge for Arkansas residents age 60 and older who wish to take credit courses.
-Students who receive age waivers for tuition are required to pay all fees and to purchase textbooks as required.
-Proof of age will be required.
+Eligible students must pay any applicable course/lab fees and purchase textbooks.

 Tuition Waiver for Crittenden County Law Enforcement Officers and Firefighters